petechd/eq-questionnaire-schemas/style_guide.md

 - Region Code
     - Depending on its value, different structure of sections is generated (e.g. certain questions omitted).
-    - Example of how we determine if Welsh or English description is used:
+    - Example of how we determine if a Wales or England description is used:
       ```
       local radioOptions = (
         if std.extVar('region_code') == 'GB-WLS' then 'Wales description'